awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`LastObservedAt`**
 Optional
-Indicates when the potential security issue captured by a finding was most recently observed by the security findings product\.
+Indicates when the potential security issue that was captured by a finding was most recently observed by the security findings product\.
-This timestamp reflects the time of when the event or vulnerability was last or most recently observed\.
+This timestamp reflects the time when the event or vulnerability was last or most recently observed\.
 Consequently, it can differ from the `UpdatedAt` timestamp, which reflects when this finding record was last or most recently updated\.
 You can provide this timestamp, but it isn't required upon the first observation\.
 If you provide the field in this case, the timestamp should be the same as the `FirstObservedAt` timestamp\.
 You should update this field to reflect the last or most recently observed timestamp each time a finding is observed\.
 **Type:** String
 **Format:** Uses the `date-time` format specified in [RFC 3339 section 5\.6, Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6)\.
 The value cannot contain spaces\.